nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter9_chapter_9_the_church_our_role_in_it.md

 <!-- p48 -->
 The most well-known part of the church’s mission extends outward to reach the world with the gospel.
-Jesus’ Great Commission calls His followers to evangelize and make disciples of all nations (<span class="x-scripture" data-type="ref" data-book="Matthew" data-chapter="28" data-verses="19-20" data-lang="en" data-version="NKJV">Matthew 28:19-20</span>).
-Empowered by the Holy Spirit, the church is to be His witnesses to the ends of the earth (<span class="x-scripture" data-type="ref" data-book="Acts" data-chapter="1" data-verses="8" data-lang="en" data-version="NKJV">Acts 1:8</span>).
+Jesus’ Great Commission calls His followers to evangelize and make disciples of all nations (<span class="x-scripture" data-type="ref" data-book="MAT" data-chapter="28" data-verses="19-20" data-lang="en" data-version="NKJV">Matthew 28:19-20</span>).
+Empowered by the Holy Spirit, the church is to be His witnesses to the ends of the earth (<span class="x-scripture" data-type="ref" data-book="ACT" data-chapter="1" data-verses="8" data-lang="en" data-version="NKJV">Acts 1:8</span>).

 <!-- p49 -->
-Jesus is the light of the world (<span class="x-scripture" data-type="ref" data-book="John" data-chapter="8" data-verses="12" data-lang="en" data-version="NKJV">John 8:12</span>).
+Jesus is the light of the world (<span class="x-scripture" data-type="ref" data-book="JHN" data-chapter="8" data-verses="12" data-lang="en" data-version="NKJV">John 8:12</span>).
 Light shines in all directions outward from the source.
 His light shines through His manifestations: the Word, His Spirit, and us, His body.
-We are the light of the world; our lives we are to radiate His light in our darkened worlds and demonstrate good works that glorify God (<span class="x-scripture" data-type="ref" data-book="Matthew" data-chapter="5" data-verses="14-16" data-lang="en" data-version="NKJV">Matthew 5:14-16</span>).
+We are the light of the world; our lives we are to radiate His light in our darkened worlds and demonstrate good works that glorify God (<span class="x-scripture" data-type="ref" data-book="MAT" data-chapter="5" data-verses="14-16" data-lang="en" data-version="NKJV">Matthew 5:14-16</span>).
 Practically this means the church is called to advocate for justice and mercy, both spiritual and physical.
-As James says, our pure worship is to care for the vulnerable, the fatherless, the widow (<span class="x-scripture" data-type="ref" data-book="James" data-chapter="1" data-verses="27" data-lang="en" data-version="NKJV">James 1:27</span>).
+As James says, our pure worship is to care for the vulnerable, the fatherless, the widow (<span class="x-scripture" data-type="ref" data-book="JAS" data-chapter="1" data-verses="27" data-lang="en" data-version="NKJV">James 1:27</span>).

 <!-- p50 -->